ndronos/c-nomorph/Klemens.md

 in which case GDB should lead you through the steps the first time you run it on something lacking debugging symbols.

+If you are using a POSIX system, then after you've installed the preceding items, you will have a complete development system and are ready to get coding.

 (Klemens, 2015) pp. 2-4